 - inflammatory muscle conditions

 Although mild cases may not cause symptoms, most people with rhabdomyolysis experience a common set of complaints.
-Most symptoms first appear within hours to days after the condition develops or a cause has occurred.
+Injury-induced rhabdomyolysis symptoms may not appear until

 Common early symptoms of rhabdomyolysis include: